Player005/NoEscape/README.md

 There is a hotkey to bypass all mentioned limitations: left alt + right shift.
 While holding these two keys, You can open the escape menu or exit minecraft.

+#### This mod is intended to be used for IRL events where users should not be able to switch worlds or close Minecraft.
+#### It can also be used for trolling, but please don't try using it in malicious ways.